1030ahmad1030/Q-theory/README.md

 # Q-theory
-Q-Theory is a unified causal framework that reimagines reality not as made of particles or forces, but as a dynamic web of relational responses — the Q-Weave — where all physical phenomena arise from the interplay of Source, Environment, and Response (S-E-R).
+Q-Theory is a causal framework that connects a measured quantity (Response) to interaction between Source and the Environment. in this Framework, the response is a consequence of Environmental memory.